opendatasoft/ods-documentation-landing-page/ods-tutorial/source/tutorials/dashboard/index.rst

 .. rst-class:: block-step

-    6 _ Click on </> Edit in expert mode to access the HTML/CSS code of the page.
-A pop up will appear, click on "Yes, switch to expert mode" for confirmation matter.
+    6 + Click on :tutorial-keycap:`</>` Edit in expert mode to access the HTML/CSS code of the page.
+A pop up will appear, click on :tutorial-keycap:`Yes, switch to expert mode` for confirmation matter.

 .. rst-class:: img-hide